 To access values you have to address them in the device object following this rules :

 For example :

-device.rgb_led_mod.color = [50,80,5] # Change the color of the LED in "rgb_led_mod" module device.button_mod.state # Returns the status of the push button device.button_mod.type # Returns the module type of the module "button_mod" device.button_mod.luos_revision # Returns the version of luos device.button_mod.robus_revision # Returns the version of robus
+device.rgb_led_mod.color = [50,80,5] # Change the color of the LED in "rgb_led_mod" container device.button_mod.state # Returns the status of the push button device.button_mod.type # Returns the container type of the container "button_mod" device.button_mod.luos_revision # Returns the version of luos device.button_mod.robus_revision # Returns the version of robus

 If you use ipython or Jupyter Notebook, you can use auto-completion using the

 Tab key to find every available objects and variables.

 The name of any container can be changed following this code.

 Note: You should restart your device and reconnect to it after this operation.

 Note: To get back to the container default name, set a void name (